openforis/sepal_ui/docs/source/tutorials/send-to-sepal.rst

     GDAL==3.0.4
     pyproj<3.0.0

-    # The base lib to run any SEPAL_ui based app
+    # The base lib to run any sepal_ui based app
     # Don't forget to fix it to a specific version when you're app is ready
     sepal_ui

 The first three libraries are compiling tools that are usually required for common Python libraries, comment them only if you are sure that none of your libraries are using them.

 The :code:`gdal` and :code:`pyproj` libraries are working on top of the PROJ and GDAL C++ libraries that are already installed in SEPAL.
 The version suggested here is aligned with the current SEPAL release.
-If you need a specific version please let us know by sending us a request in the `issue tracker of the SEPAL repository <https://github.com/openforis/SEPAL/issues>`_.
+If you need a specific version please let us know by sending us a request in the `issue tracker of the SEPAL repository <https://github.com/openforis/sepal/issues>`_.

 sepal_ui is off course a mandatory requirement.